-Achieved All components the performant measure have been met. ce co Not achieved no ome or all omponents were ot achieved as per chedule or target.
+Achieved All components the performan measure have been met. ce co Not achieved no ome or all omponents were ot achieved as per chedule or target.
 Vea Nea achi A nearly achieved result occurs when a result is within 5% of the target. eved YOU CA N EXPECT MEASURE TARGET/ RESULT HOW WE PERFORMED funding is ated through Percentage of grants funding available is disseminated.
-Target: ≥ 80% Result: 81% Previous year Result: Achieved 0 81% of grant funding was disseminated.
-Council su delivery of related pr the Youth ojects by Youth Council undertakes two youth related projects per year.
+Target: ≥ 80% Result: 81% Previous year Result: Achieved 0 81% of grant funding was disseminated. delivery of rojects by Youth Council undertakes two youth related projects per year.
 Target: 2 per annum Result: 0 Previous year Result: Not Achieved • Decision to not resume the Youth Council this year.
-WDC staff have engaged with youth to find out the best way they can to have input into Council on what matters to them.
-Involvem economic developm initiatives promotion opportuni ient and nal ≥5 initiatives or promotional opportunities.
-Target: ≥5 per annum Result:5 Previous year Result: Achieved $\bigcirc$ District profiled in key publications via Hamilton Waikato Tourism; Matariki 2023; Tiaki in Waitomo; 8 trade famils; Great NZ Muster 2024.
+WDC staff have engaged with youth to find out the best way for them to have input into Council on what matters to them.
+Involvem economic developm initiatives promotion opportuni nent and nal ≥5 initiatives or promotional opportunities.
+Target: ≥5 per annum Result:5 Previous year Result: Achieved \bigcirc District profiled in key publications via Hamilton Waikato Tourism; Matariki 2023; Tiaki in Waitomo; 8 trade famils; Great NZ Muster 2024.

-\ Contestable grant funds include WDC's Single-Year Community Assistance Grant, Multi-Year Community Partnership Grant, and the Community Events Fund.
+Contestable grant funds include WDC's Single-Year Community Assistance Grant, Multi-Year Community Partnership Grant, and the Community Events Fund.

-Waitomo District Council: Funding impact statement for Community and Partnerships (\$000's) Adjusted LTP 2021-31 2023 Adjusted LTP 2021-31 2024 ACTUAL 2023/24 Sources of operating funding General rates, uniform annual general charges, rates penalties 1,426 1,455 1,338 Targeted rates 317 326 355 Subsidies and grants for operating purposes 0 0 615 Fees and charges 4 4 16 Internal charges and overheads recovered 0 0 0 Local authorities fuel tax, fines, infringement fees and other receipts 0 0 0 Total operating funding (A) 1,747 1,785 2,324 Applications of operating funding Payments to staff and suppliers 965 976 1,276 Finance costs 25 24 0 Internal charges and overheads applied 706 735 820 Other operating funding applications 0 0 C Total applications of operating funding (B) 1,696 1,735 2,096 Surplus (deficit) of operating funding (A-B) 51 50 228 Sources of capital funding Subsidies and grants for capital expenditure 0 0 (16) Development and financial contributions 0 0 C Increase (decrease) in debt (50) (50) C Gross proceeds from sale of assets 0 0 C Lump sum contributions 0 0 C Other dedicated capital funding 0 0 C Total sources of capital funding (C) (50) (50) (16) Applications of capital funding Capital expenditure - to meet additional demand 0 0 C Capital expenditure - to improve the level of service 0 0 27 Capital expenditure - to replace existing assets 0 0 C Increase (decrease) in reserves 1 0 185 Increase (decrease) in investments 0 0 0 Total applications of capital funding (D) 1 0 212 Surplus (deficit) of capital funding (C-D) (51) (50) (228) Funding Balance ((A-B)+(C-D)) 0 0 0
+Waitomo District Council: Funding impact statement for Community and Partnerships (\$000's) Adjusted LTP 2021-31 2023 Adjusted LTP 2021-31 2024 ACTUAL 2023/24 Sources of operating funding General rates, uniform annual general charges, rates penalties 1,426 1,455 1,338 Targeted rates 317 326 355 Subsidies and grants for operating purposes 0 0 615 Fees and charges 4 4 16 Internal charges and overheads recovered 0 0 C Local authorities fuel tax, fines, infringement fees and other receipts 0 0 C Total operating funding (A) 1,747 1,785 2,324 Applications of operating funding Payments to staff and suppliers 965 976 1,276 Finance costs 25 24 C Internal charges and overheads applied 706 735 820 Other operating funding applications 0 0 Total applications of operating funding (B) 1,696 1,735 2,096 Surplus (deficit) of operating funding (A-B) 51 50 228 Sources of capital funding Subsidies and grants for capital expenditure 0 0 (16) Development and financial contributions 0 0 C Increase (decrease) in debt (50) (50) C Gross proceeds from sale of assets 0 0 C Lump sum contributions 0 0 C Other dedicated capital funding 0 0 C Total sources of capital funding (C) (50) (50) (16) Applications of capital funding Capital expenditure - to meet additional demand 0 0 C Capital expenditure - to improve the level of service 0 0 27 Capital expenditure - to replace existing assets 0 0 ( Increase (decrease) in reserves 1 0 185 Increase (decrease) in investments 0 0 ( Total applications of capital funding (D) 1 0 212 Surplus (deficit) of capital funding (C-D) (51) (50) (228) 1

-\Note: Interest costs have been disclosed in the funding impact statement for each activity to provide more transparency of where these costs attribute to.
+Note: Interest costs have been disclosed in the funding impact statement for each activity to provide more transparency of where these costs attribute to.
 Previously, these costs were treated as overheads and included in the internal charges and overheads recovered.
 LTP years 2023 and 2024 have been adjusted for comparative purposes.